jayvadhaiya2407/payloader/README.txt

-Payloader - v1.0 Developed By Jay Vadhaiya
+Payloader v1.0 -By Jay Vadhaiya

-This is the tool for making your task easy for macking task easily just selecting your choise.
+YOU CAN MAKE SUCH PAYLOADS WITHOUT WRITING COMMANDS IN JUST A MINUTE.
-Enjoy your payloads by using this.
+THANK YOU FOR DOWNLOADING THIS TOOL.

 Contact :- jayvadhaiya2002@gmail.com